microsoft/human-pose-estimation.pytorch/README.md

 | 384x288_pose_resnet_152_d256d256d256 | 0.743 | 0.896 | 0.811 | 0.705 | 0.816 | 0.797 | 0.937 | 0.858 | 0.751 | 0.863 |

 ### Note:
-- Flip test is used
+- Flip test is used.
-- Person detector has person AP of 56.4 on COCO val2017 dataset
+- Person detector has person AP of 56.4 on COCO val2017 dataset.

 ## Environment
 The code is developed using python 3.6 on Ubuntu 16.04.
 NVIDIA GPUs are needed.
 The code is developed and tested using 4 NVIDIA P100 GPU cards.
 Other platforms or GPU cards are not fully tested.

 ## Quick start
 ### Installation
-1. Install pytorch >= v0.4.0 following [official instruction](https://pytorch.org/)
+1. Install pytorch >= v0.4.0 following [official instruction](https://pytorch.org/).
-2. Disable cudnn for batch_norm
+2. Disable cudnn for batch_norm:
    ```
    # PYTORCH=/path/to/pytorch
    # for pytorch v0.4.0